coreemu/core/docs/gui.md

   Only half of the line is drawn because each router may be in a different adjacency state with respect to the other.
-* **Throughput** - displays the kilobits-per-second throughput above each link, using statistics gathered from the ng_pipe Netgraph node that implements each link.
+* **Throughput** - displays the kilobits-per-second throughput above each link, using statistics gathered from each link.
 If the throughput exceeds a certain threshold, the link will become highlighted.
 For wireless nodes which broadcast data to all nodes in range, the throughput rate is displayed next to the node and the node will become circled if the threshold is exceeded.

 #### Observer Widgets